 If you’re a quilter, you likely have a bit of a problem… With scraps, I mean.
 I’ve been on the hunt for fast(er) projects so I can dwindle down my ever growing collection.

 Recently, I picked up a copy of Shannon Brinkley’s book Scrappy Bits Applique.
 Inside are eight different quilt projects that involve making sort of a “collage” out of fabric bits.
-(Moore Approved is a participant in Amazon’s affiliate program, so I earn a small commission if you purchase anything I link on this blog.
-I only promote products I love and truly would recommend to others.)

 It didn’t take me long to dig into my jar of scraps and pick up a few pieces.
 I chose to use the collage method with lightweight fusible web.
 There are more than a few steps, but it was easier than I expected: